 logo via Hollywood Wallace

-Vince McMahon is still The Master.
+What are we to make of Ryback?
 Find out more in the latest edition of the Wrestler Wrankings™, your weekly breakdown and scoring for the world's purest form of sport.

 OFFICIAL WRESTLER WRANKINGS FORMULA: